dongqianyu99/GEFF-GO2/docs/papar reading/3D Gaussian/3D Gaussian Splatting for Real-Time Radiance Field Rendering.md

 >**Continuous Volumetric Radiance Fields:**
 This refers to the **volume density** and **radiance** at every point in the scene, which can be estimated through volume rendering techniques.
 The use of 3D Gaussians enables the scene to *maintain these continuous radiance properties* while allowing for scene optimization.

-- perform **interleaved optimization/density contrl of the 3D Gaussians**, notably optimizing **anisotropic convariance** to achieve an accurate representation of the scene
+- perform **interleaved optimization/density control of the 3D Gaussians**, notably optimizing **anisotropic convariance** to achieve an accurate representation of the scene

 >**Interleaved Optimization/Density Control:**
 This refers to the alternating optimization of different parameters.
 In this context, it involves optimizing both the density (i.e., the weight and spread of each 3D Gaussian distribution) and the associated covariance structure.